-- 1) Establishes the Tactical Response to Traumatic Injuries Act. - 2) Defines "trauma kit" to mean a first aid response kit that contains at least all of the following: - a) two tourniquets; - b) two pressure dressings that are inspected for replacement no less than every three years; - c) four chest seals that are inspected for replacement no less than every three years; - d) medical materials and equipment similar to the above and any additional items that are approved by local law enforcement or first responders, that adequately treat a traumatic injury, and can be stored in a readily available kit; - e) instructional documents developed by the First Care Provider program, the Committee for Tactical Emergency Casualty Care, or the federal Stop the Bleed campaign. - 3) Requires the person or entity responsible for managing the building, facility, and tenants of specified structures do all of the following: - a) acquire and place a trauma kit on the premises of the building or facility; - b) comply with all regulations governing the placement of a trauma kit; - c) inspect all trauma kits acquired and placed on the premises of a building or structure every three years from the date of installation to ensure that all materials, supplies, and equipment contained in the trauma kit are not expired, and replace any expired materials, supplies, and equipment as necessary; - d) restock the trauma kit after each use and replace any materials, supplies, and equipment as necessary to ensure that all materials, supplies, and equipment required to be contained in the trauma kit are contained in the trauma kit;
+- 1) Establishes the Tactical Response to Traumatic Injuries Act. - 2) Defines "trauma kit" to mean a first aid response kit that contains at least all of the following: - a) two tourniquets; - b) two pressure dressings that are inspected for replacement no less than every three years; - c) four chest seals that are inspected for replacement no less than every three years; and - d) instructional documents developed by the First Care Provider program, the Committee for Tactical Emergency Casualty Care, or the federal Stop the Bleed campaign. - 3) Requires the person or entity responsible for managing the building, facility, and tenants of specified structures do all of the following: - a) acquire and place a trauma kit on the premises of the building or facility; - b) inspect all trauma kits acquired and placed on the premises of a building or structure every three years from the date of installation to ensure that all materials, supplies, and equipment contained in the trauma kit are not expired, and replace any expired materials, supplies, and equipment as necessary; - c) if a property managing entity or person is aware, or reasonably should be aware, that a trauma kit has been used, restock the trauma kit after each use and replace any materials, supplies, and equipment as necessary to ensure that all materials, supplies, and equipment required to be contained in the trauma kit are contained in the trauma kit; and - d) at least once per year, notify tenants of the building or structure of the location of the trauma kit and provide information to tenants regarding contact information for training in the use of the trauma kit.